skydoves/Balloon/README.md

 balloon.dismissWithDelay(1000L) // dismisses 1000 milliseconds later when the popup is shown
 ```

-We can dismiss automatically with delay after the Balloon is showing up with the `setAutoDismissDuration` method..
+We can dismiss automatically with a delay after the Balloon is shown using the `setAutoDismissDuration` method.

 ```kotlin
 Balloon.Builder(context)